magamba/magamba.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /about/
-subtitle: PhD Candidate.
+subtitle: Researcher.
 KTH Royal Institute of Technology
 nav: true
 nav_order: 2